AndrewWAlexander/Pinnacle-tar-DICOM/README.md

 # Pinnacle-tar-DICOM
 Converting Pinnacle tar files to DICOM files

-The code has been tested for a limited set of different versions of Pinnacle, 7.6c & 9.0,
+The code has been tested for a limited set of Pinnacle versions, 7.6c & 9.0.
+DICOM compatibility testing utilized Eclipse version 11.